Skip to main content

 ignore period

-A configurable period where the logger is instructed not to report the temperature data either at the start or end of a shipment.
+A configurable period where the device is instructed not to report the temperature data either at the start or end of a shipment.

 IoT